eli-iie/APDS7311-CustomerPortal/VIDEO_SCRIPT.md

 **[Show GitHub repository page]**

-"The complete project is available on GitHub with SonarCloud integration for continuous code quality monitoring."
+"The complete project is available on GitHub with SonarCloud integration for continuous code quality monitoring.
+As per the updated requirements, all registration functionality has been removed, and the system now operates with preloaded accounts only."

 ---